faosorios/fastmatrix/README.md

 * vec and vech operators to handle rectangular and square matrices.

 Currently we are working in the implementation of the following procedures:
-* Intern products and norms for matrices.
+* Inner products and norms for matrices.
 * Array multiplication (see for instance, Appendix A of Wei, 1998).
 * Sweep operator for symmetric matrices.